jc2889/OpenPickleballMachine/README.md

 Rollers should be printed with 95A TPU.
 ### Our specs: ASA-CF for filament
 ### Our Printers: Voron 2.4 350, Prusa MK4s, Bambu lab X1C
+***We suggest using cast polyurethane rubber rollers instead of 3d printed TPU rollers as they work significantly better**

 ## Installation